 African American and African Studies at The Ohio State University is the proud product of the 1960s Black freedom movement.
 The primary mission of the department is to stimulate teaching and research about the Black experience in the U.S., Africa and throughout the African diaspora.
 Also, the department hopes to encourge students and others to assess various strategies for advancing human progress through the examination of the worldwide struggle for Black freedom.

-The Ohio State University Gay, Lesbian, Bisexual and Transgender (GLBT) Alumni Society's mission is to promote the best interests of the gay, lesbian, bisexual, and transgender alumni and students of The Ohio State University.
-The Society sponsors a scholarship program, social events for students and alumni and collaborates with community organizations regularly to promote awareness and education of GLBT issues.
+Founded in 1997, the Ohio State University Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Alumni Society is committed to promoting the best interests of the lesbian, gay, bisexual, transgender and queer alumni and students of The Ohio State University.
+The society sponsors a scholarship program, social events for students and alumni and collaborates with community organizations regularly to promote awareness and education of LGBTQ issues.